 Tip!
 If you have long hair, you can twist it around the base of the cone to hide the wire and alice band (as I did below).
 Alternatively you could use a ribbon for this purpose.

 I loved my unicorn headband so much, guess what I was for Halloween?
 You guessed it – a sparkly Woodland Unicorn!

 In summary, we had a great time as a family with this nature craft diy activity.
 Two years later the headbands still make an appearance at various family celebrations – and I’m sure they will continue to do so!

 I hope you have fun with this idea – and if you do please send me a pic!
 Or tag #theawesomechildhoodproject on social media so I can find your project and share it!

 Want more nature craft ideas?
 Why not create some pretty Nature Confetti Poppers with flower petals and toilet roll tubes?

-Please email me anytime at firstname.lastname@example.org if you have a question or would like to be updated on new blog posts by email
+Please email me anytime at email@example.com if you have a question, requests or comments

 I love post! – and I will always get back to you as soon as I can x x